kobo/groovyserv/source/faq.rst

     Are there packages for MacPorts, \*.deb, \*.rpm?

 A:
     Partially Yes!
-GroovyServ is now available on the MacPorts, Homebrew.
+GroovyServ is now available on the MacPorts and Homebrew.
     The others may be under construction...
 We hope you'll do it!

 Does GroovyServ for Windows require Cygwin?